 Storage Spaces, which are actually virtual hard drive images, are able to be thinly provisioned, allowing you to provision more space than you actually have currently, and add more space as you need it.
 They also have redundancy options built into the hard drive, and are very easy to both add storage to and administer.

-Tagged storage spaces
+Tagged with storage spaces